CLEX: Continuous Length Extrapolation for Large Language Models: Introduction

 Recently, there have been two lines of methods aimed at efficiently extending the pre-trained context length of LLMs, both centred on position embedding (PE).
 The first line of methods, known as \textit{PE scaling}, are proposed to effectively extend the context window of LLMs integrated with Rotary Position Embedding (RoPE)~\citep{su2022roformer}.
 They allow LLMs to access longer context by scaling either position indices~\citep{chen2023extending} or frequency basis~\citep{rozière2023code, peng2023yarn} of RoPE, demonstrating remarkable performance in long-context applications.
 However, such methods are designed for extending the context length corresponding to a fixed scaling factor, which either restricts their ability to extrapolate to longer sequences (when using small factors) or impairs the performance even within the native context window (when using large factors) as shown in~\Cref{fig:overall_line}.
 On the other hand, \textit{length extrapolation} methods~\citep{press2022train, sun-etal-2023-length, kerple, chi-etal-2023-dissecting}, typified by ALiBi~\citep{press2022train}, strive to achieve test-time context length extension (i.e., ``training on short, testing on long'') by substituting position embeddings with additional biases, where the biases encode positional information to the attention scores.
 Despite their impressive capability in language modelling, ALiBi-like methods usually struggle in the practical tasks requiring long-context dependency~\citep{pal2023giraffe} (also see \Cref{subsec:longbench}).

 In this work, we present \textbf{C}ontinuous \textbf{L}ength \textbf{EX}trapolation (\textbf{\ourMethod}), a novel approach that efficiently extrapolates the context window of LLMs through continuous PE scaling.
 Concretely, we propose a unified view of PE scaling via generalising the PE scaling methods to the transition of frequency basis.
 Upon it, we formulate the PE scaling as a \textit{continuous dynamical system}, which models the transition of frequency basis through the continuous dynamics over the length scaling factor.
-We argue that previous PE scaling methods (e.g., PI), training models using fixed (discrete) scaling factors, overlook the progressively continuous dynamics over the gradually length-extending process.
+We argue that previous PE scaling methods, training models using fixed (discrete) scaling factors, overlook the progressively continuous dynamics over the gradually length-extending process.
 This ensnares themselves in the aforementioned dilemma between extrapolating the length and preserving the performance within shorter lengths.
-In contrast, our \ourMethod{} exploits a neural ordinary differential equation (ODE)~\citep{neuralode}, parameterised by an up-and-down projection layer with slight parameters to learn these continuous dynamics, enabling more fine-grained extending to long context.
-More essentially, by extending the continuous dynamics beyond the scaling factor corresponding to training length, \ourMethod{} empowers models to progressively extrapolate to longer contexts even when trained with short sequences.
+In contrast, our \ourMethod{} exploits a neural ordinary differential equation (ODE)~\citep{neuralode}, parameterised by an up-and-down projection layer with lightweight parameters to learn these continuous dynamics, enabling fine-grained extending to long context.
+More essentially, by extending the dynamics beyond training length, \ourMethod{} empowers models to progressively extrapolate to longer contexts even when trained with short sequences.